koide3/glim/docs/parameters.md

     - *"DISPLACEMENT"* uses the conventional displacement-based keyframe management that is more intuitive to tune.
 Change **keyframe_delta_(trans|rot)** to tune the keyframe insertion frequency.
     - *"ENTROPY"* uses an entropy-based keyframe management.
 This strategy is often difficult to tune and is not recommended.

-## LiDAR-only Frontend (config_frontend_ct.json)
+## LiDAR-only Odometry Estimation (config_frontend_ct.json)

 - **max_correspondence_distance** (default 2.0 m) : Maximum corresponding distance for scan matching.

-## Backend (config_backend.json)
+## Global Optimization (config_backend.json)

 ### Sub mapping
-- **enable_optimization** (default true) : In environments where the frontend estimation is sufficiently robust and accurate, you can set this false to disable submap optimization and save the processing cost.
+- **enable_optimization** (default true) : In environments where the odometry estimation is sufficiently robust and accurate, you can set this false to disable submap optimization and save the processing cost.
 - **keyframe-related params** : These parameters control the keyframe creation in sub mapping.
-See GPU-based LiDAR-IMU frontend params for details.
+See GPU-based LiDAR-IMU odometry params for details.

 ### Global mapping
 - **min_implicit_loop_overlap** (default 0.2) : Minimum overlap rate to create registration error factor.

 ### Common parameters for sub and global mapping
-- **enable_imu** (default true) : Must be false if the LiDAR-only frontend is used.
+- **enable_imu** (default true) : Must be false if the LiDAR-only odometry estimation is used.
 - **registration_error_factor_type** (default "VGICP") : Registration error computation type.
 Must be either of *"VGICP"* or *"VGICP_GPU"*.
 - **random_sampling_rate** (default 0.1) : Random sampling rate for points used for registration error computation.
 With the GPU implementation, you can use a large random sampling rate (e.g., 1.0 = disabling random sampling) to perform full global registration error minimization.
 - **(submap|keyframe)_voxel_resolution** (default 0.5 m) : Base voxel resolution.
 Set a small value (e.g., 0.15 ~ 0.25 m) for indoor environments.